The “Season of Mists” arc focused primarily on Morpheus’ quest to free his one-time love, Nada, from her banishment into hell.

 February 1991

-Story Artist: Kelley Jones (penciller), Malcolm Jones III (inker)
+Story Artist: Kelley Jones (penciler), Malcolm Jones III (inker)

-In fact, Lucifer had completely emptied hell by the time Morpheus arrived to ask for Nada’s freedom.
+Lucifer had completely emptied hell by the time Morpheus arrived to ask for Nada’s freedom.
 Rather than fighting Morpheus, Lucifer gave him the key to hell and made him the realm’s new caretaker.
-Before departing, Lucifer had Morpheus cut off his angel wings as a sort of final action regarding Lucifer’s plan to move on.
+Before departing, Lucifer had Morpheus cut off his angel wings as a final gesture related to Lucifer’s plan to move on.

-This issue presented an odd turn of events to say the least, but the fallout of Morpheus being caretaker of an empty hell and the whereabouts of that realm’s freed ormer residents would propel the rest of the “Season of Mists” storyline.
+This issue presented an unusual turn of events, to say the least, but the consequences of Morpheus becoming the caretaker of an empty hell and the whereabouts of the realm’s freed former residents would drive the rest of the “Season of Mists” storyline.

 Sandman #24: “Season of Mists – Chapter 3”